-Viva la Muerte was born as a fiddle and two guitars back in 2005.
+Viva la Muerte was recently selected by YES!
+Weekly's readers as THE BEST ORIGINAL BAND IN THE TRIAD (Greensboro, High Point, and Winston Salem).
+Born as a fiddle and two guitars back in 2005.
 In 2012, VLM expanded their sound and launched a Kickstarter campaign to raise $10,000 for their first album, "All the Birds."
 Critical acclaim for “All the Birds” came from a number of sources: “‘All the Birds’ is a great new album that certainly puts most of the boring folk music these days in its place.
 The album screams with creativity,” said Amplifier magazine.
 “It’s a beautiful piece of work, with pedal steel guitar, mandolin, piano and songs full of love, death and serendipity,” wrote Jeri Rowe of The Greensboro News and Record.
-Even west coast DJs like David Gans of The Grateful Dead Hour took note of “All the Birds,” Gans saying: “Very nice variety of feels and flavors here.
-Hearkens back to the ’60s in the best possible way.
+Even David Gans of Tales From The Golden Road took note, writing, "Very nice variety of feels and flavors here.
+Hearkens back to the 60s in the best possible way.
 Armstrong's voice brings to mind Jim Morrison but without the false menace."

 Viva la Muerte is a spiritual walkabout, from the front porch to the desert to the magnolia, thoughtful music that doesn’t forget to have fun.
 VLM’s sound might best be described as psychedelic Americana if, by psychedelic, one means a place where borders blur and if, by Americana, one means a respect for the deep roots of American music.

 In 2015, VLM launched a second Kickstarter campaign for their second album, "The Eyes of Men," and again raised more than $10,000.
 They are currently at work on their third album, "Storm Country," and were just this year featured by Relix Magazine as a "Band on the Rise."